leegao/readme2tex/READOTHER.md

 * `--username username` Your github username.
 This is optional, and `render.py` will try to infer this for you.
 * `--project project` The current github project.
 This is also optional.
 * `--nocdn True` Ticking this will use relative paths for the output images.
 Defaults to False.
-* `--htmlize False` Ticking this will output a `X.md.html` file so you can preview what the output looks like.
+* `--htmlize False` Ticking this will output a `md.html` file so you can preview what the output looks like.
 Defaults to False.
 * `--valign False` Ticking this will use the `valign` trick (detailed below) instead.
 See the caveats section for tradeoffs.
+* `--rerender False` Ticking this will force a recompilation of all $\text{\LaTeX}$ equations even if they are already cached.
+* `--bustcache False` Ticking this will ensure that Github renews its image cache.
+Github may sometimes take up to an hour for changed images to reappear.
+This is usually not necessary unless you've made stylistic changes.

 My usual workflow is to create a secondary branch just for the compiled svgs.
 You can accomplish this via